tc39/notes/es8/2018-01/jan-23.md

 JHD: status update, thanks to Jory and Dan for helping with slides.
 3 meetings so far, every two weeks, lots of good discussions, what our role and obligations are, reporting mechanisms. learning from Node's approach to online discussions, they have a good model.

-JHD: there were three open PRs: member list, confidentaility guarantees, clarification role of chair group. created a separate moderation repo, exploring how to use it, e.g. in the node community, whne anything that is published in a public venue needs attention ,t it is called out in the moderation repo, all delegates (and maybe invited experts) have access, if any
+JHD: there were three open PRs: member list, confidentiality guarantees, clarification role of chair group. created a separate moderation repo, exploring how to use it, e.g. in the node community, when anything that is published in a public venue needs attention ,t it is called out in the moderation repo, all delegates (and maybe invited experts) have access, if any

 JHD: proposed list of membership of CoC committee.
 Anyone on this list can leave the room so everyone else can discuss them privately.
 If anyone wants to be added to this list, let Jordan/John/Dan know.
 They'll leave the room after the slides.

-JHD: PR about confidentaility: original idea was to have arports go to an email list, but what if the issue involves someone on the list?
+JHD: PR about confidentiality: original idea was to have reports go to an email list, but what if the issue involves someone on the list?
 This PR says you can email anyone individually and will be guaranteed confidentiality unless you explicitly opt-in to sharing with others, including rest of CoC

 WH: very uncomfortable with this change, this is creating opportunities for a hostile environment.
 I've been in an organization with rules like this and it's turned out very badly.
 What this allows is somebody to email complaints to one person on the CoC and they're not allowed to share the substance of the complaint with anyone else, so one person on the CoC has absolute power over decision making, and aren't allowed to share the complaint with the person being accused.
 In the case I'm familiar with, the wrong person got ejected from the group, and didn't get to learn why, later turned out to be a case of mistaken identity.
 This is such a radical change, I understand the desire for sensitivity, but we already have a clause that says if anyone on the CoC has a conflict of interest (for example, is accused or the accuser), they are recused from discussions.
-We need to have the CoC committee discuss complaints as a whole, except for the cases where they are the accusser or accused.
+We need to have the CoC committee discuss complaints as a whole, except for the cases where they are the accuser or accused.
 We must also guarantee that the person being accused of something is told what they're being accused of before making any decisions.
 This change doesn't allow that.

 JHD: base on that , that's a very valid concern, that's not the intent of this change. we need further discussion on this